Azure/missionlz/README.md

 ## Quickstart

-To get up and running quickly execute the following code from Azure Cloud Shell, or from your local bash CLI
+To get up and running quickly execute the following code from Azure Cloud Shell, or from wherever you have Azure CLI installed.

+Don't have Azure CLI?
+Here's how to get started with Azure Cloud Shell in your browser: <https://docs.microsoft.com/en-us/azure/cloud-shell/overview>

 ```bash
 git clone https://github.com/Azure/missionlz.git